Codecademy/docs/content/java/concepts/files/files.md

 ## Accessing Files

-Basic accessing of files and directories can be done through the use of the `File` class.
+Files and directories can be accessed with the `File` class.

 ### Syntax